DavidLucha/StimControl/README.md

 |note           |""                 |string or char array   |Comments.|

 All DeviceComponentProperties should include a ComponentProperty named ID.

+#### Hints for Non-Matlab Devs
+When working with a ComponentProperty that takes a vector as its value (e.g. camera ROI - see CameraComponent and CameraComponentProperties for examples of this), you should format it as a string, then just use str2num and num2str to convert when necessary to interface with the hardware itself.
+The StimControl software uses some of Matlab's built-in table/struct/transposition tools that don't play well with non-scalar numeric values.

 ## To Do List
 ### General